 When applying the Mental Capacity Act’s five core principles, the assessor should make reasonable adjustments to help the individual process information.

-In broad terms, the Mental Capacity Assessment must address the following:
+In broad terms, the Mental Capacity Assessment (or Two Stage Test) must address the following:

 - Can the individual make the specific decision for themselves?

 - Can they understand information relevant to the decision?

 - Can they retain information relevant to the decision?

 - Can they weigh up relevant information in order to make the specific decision?